 Yes, this is an issue that is non-partisan and student oriented.
 It is not a theoretical or distant issue, and many students have experienced first-hand violations of their tenant rights and rentals that are not up to housing code.
 However, since the topic of tenant rights is not brought up in our media and personal conversations, many people do not know that many of their peers are experiencing the same problems.
 When students with shared grievances come together, Students will become galvanized around this topic and mobilization campaigns could empower students to be more active.
-Organizations on campus could be instrumental in supporting this issue.

-8. Is it likely to be debated and acted upon by the local government in the next year?
+8. Is it likely to be debated and acted upon by the local government in the next vear?